Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 Set your deployment method to 'GitHub'
 Connect to GitHub and login
 Search for the repository you wish to deploy from
-You will have to add your ‘Config Vars’ this will be everything that you have in your env.py so that Heroku will have all the keys needed to use the app.
+You will have to add your `Config Vars` this will be everything that you have in your env.py so that Heroku will have all the keys needed to use the app.
-You will need to have a Procfile and you will have to update a requirements.txt so the app has all the necessary extensions to be able to run.
+You will need to have a `Procfile` and you will have to update a requirements.txt so the app has all the necessary extensions to be able to run.
 From there you should be able to deploy the app.

 <span